saltstack/great-module-migration/README.md

-This repository contains the lists of modules (as well as states, runners, engines, ect) which will get removed from Salt.
+This repository contains the lists of modules (as well as states, runners, engines, etc) which will get removed from Salt.

 A file can fall into one of three categories.